Gieneq/Audio-Spectrum-Display/schematics/README.md

 |100R|1k|10x|0.91|
 |100R|10k|100x|0.99|

-The higher R1 the higher gain or output voltage, but it cannot be cranced up freely – output impedance must be considered and impedance of.
+The higher R1 the higher gain or output voltage, but it cannot be cranked up freely – output impedance of source and input impedance of receiver must be considered.

 ## Thevenin's Theorem

-Thevenin's theorem says that any linear circuit can be reaplaced by voltage source and resistance (impedance in generall) that behaves in the same way.
+Thevenin's theorem says that any linear circuit can be replaced by voltage source and resistance (impedance in general) that behaves in the same way.
 Equivalent circuit can be modelled using **open circuit voltage** and **short circuit current**.

 Open circuit voltage can be obtained from voltage divider: